S-Karthick-Raja/Day-42-Task/README.md

 To Check Endpoints Use

-1. /create-mentor -> To create mentor
+1. '/create-mentor' -> To create mentor

-2. /mentors -> To get mentors
+2. '/mentors' -> To get mentors

-3. /create-student -> To Create Students
+3. '/create-student' -> To Create Students

-4. /students -> To get students
+4. '/students' -> To get students

+5. '/assign-mentor' -> To assign mentor

+6. '/assign-mentor' -> To assign students